jundalisay/superb/content/en/research/descartes/world/chapter-03.md

 - if two of these small parts are touching one another, without being in the act[12] of moving away from one another, some force is necessary to separate them, however small it may be. <!-- For, once so placed, they would never be inclined to dispose themselves otherwise.
 Note also that  -->
 - Twice as much force is necessary to separate two of them than to separate one of them.
 1,000 times as much force is necessary to separate 1,0000 of them.

-> *Superphysics Note= The previous chapter explained quanta in movement.
+> *Superphysics Note: The previous chapter explained quanta in movement.
 This chapter explains quanta in bodies which is the foundation for our quanum of aether, quanum of spacetime, quanum of light, etc

 Thus, a sensible force is necessary to separate several millions of them all at once. <!-- , as is perhaps necessary in order to break a single hair, it is not surprising that . -->